 You can select from a large number of CPU types at "Step 2: Choose an Instance Type".
-In this toy example, choose Memory optimized-r5.large which meets the minimal hardware requirement for GEOS-Chem (To also test GCHP, use at least r5.2xlarge to provide enough memory):
+In this toy example, choose Memory optimized-r5.large which meets the minimal hardware requirement for GEOS-Chem:

 Then, just click on "Review and Launch".
 You don't need to touch other options this time.
 This brings you to "Step 7: Review Instance Launch".
 Simply click on the Launch button again.